 When your cat’s showing RED signals, it’s the feline equivalent of a flashing neon sign saying “Back away, now!”

-• Flight or Fight: If your kitty’s sporting a fully panicked look—pupils dilated, ears flat, tail puffed up, hissing, or showing their teeth—this is a do-not approach situation.
+- Flight or Fight: If your kitty’s sporting a fully panicked look—pupils dilated, ears flat, tail puffed up, hissing, or showing their teeth—this is a do-not approach situation.
 Your feline is fearful enough to engage in a tussle or try to escape.
-Approach with caution and empathy.
+Stop, reassess the situation, and have empathy for your frightened feline.

 Attempting to do any training, touching, or proceeding with vet care while your cat is in the red can negatively impact their well-being and level of trust, so it’s best to just back away.